nkarisan/Covid19_Research/README.md

 - tweet_ids.txt.zip: Conatins the tweet ids mentioned in the paper.
 One tweet id per line.
 - bert-base-uncased-corona.zip: The pre-trained BERT model discussed in the paper.
 We used the pytorch implementation of BERT, available at huggingface Github [page](https://github.com/huggingface/transformers).

+We have uploaded the updated dataset [here] (https://drive.google.com/open?id=1UT3m4B1Nj3mc2RgpB3qbpsnPUi79GrZ2) (it contains about 9 million tweets published between Jan 27 and April 20, see the paper for more details):